Nations in Scottish universities: St Andrews

 The four nations each chose an “intrant”, who in turn chose the Lord Rector.
 At that time the duties of Rector were similar to those of the Principal of the university today.
 In case of a tie, the decision was left to the outgoing Lord Rector.

 The use of the nations system for rectorial elections was discontinued after the national establishment of elected Rectors under the Universities (Scotland) Act 1858.

 Glasgow

 At the University of Glasgow the use of nations continued until 1977 for the election of the university's Lord Rector.
-The University has four nations, originally called Clydesdale, Teviotdale, Albany and Rothesay, and later as Clydesdale (Glottiana), Lothian, Transforthana (land over the Forth, essentially Albany) and Rothesay.
-Respectively, their heraldic symbols are: a two headed bird over crossed tools, an anchor over crossed tools, a horn over crossed tools and a sailing ship over crossed tools.
+The University has four nations, originally called Clydesdale, Teviotdale, Albany and Rothesay, and later as Clydesdale (Glottiana), Lothian (Loudonian), Transforthana ('beyond the Forth', essentially Albany) and Rothesay (Rothseiana).
+Respectively, their heraldic symbols are: a two-headed bird over crossed tools, an anchor over crossed tools, a horn over crossed tools and a sailing ship over crossed tools.

-Three of the 'nations' consisted of defined areas in Scotland, with Loudoniana consisting of students from all other places.
+Three of the 'nations' consisted of defined areas in Scotland, with Transforthana consisting of students from all other places.
 The heraldic symbols of the nations can be seen in the stonework of a number of university buildings, including the Glasgow University Union and the chapel, under the Latin title of the university.